 The second Endo-ERN general assembly will be held in Lübeck, Germany on Thursday the 22nd of February, 2018!

 Last year the LUMC in Leiden hosted the general assembly.
 This year Universitätsklinikum Schleswig-Holstein in Lübeck, will be the host.
-All 71 HCPs part of Endo-ERN will be represented at this General Assembly.
+All 71 RCs part of Endo-ERN will be represented at this General Assembly.

 More details on the programme will follow later.

-- A call for healthcare providers to join existing networks is expected to be opened in the first semester of 2018.
+- A call for Reference Centers to join existing networks is expected to be opened in the first semester of 2018.

 - A call for new ERNs should be launched in the incoming years, but it is not expected before 2019.

-Any updates regarding a future call for both ERNs and HCPs will be posted on DG Sante ERN and on the Endo-ERN website.
+Any updates regarding a future call for both ERNs and RCs will be posted on DG Sante ERN and on the Endo-ERN website.